shivani-tomar/Inresting_facts/Computers_facts/facts.md

 Computer is named "Computer" on the basis of mathematical calculations and derived from the word "COMPUTATION" which means calculation .
 So, basically computers are calculators.

+# Fact-15:-

+Preorder traversal of a binary tree is same as we insert the nodes in it.
+So, while constructing a binary tree from preorder travesal is same as inserting nodes in a tree.

+Inorder traversal of binary search tree is in sorted order.

 # How does internet work : -